devtron-labs/devtron/docs/user-guide/command-bar.md

 # Command bar
 ## Why command bar?
-Let's admit it, as engineers we would get rid of the mouse if we could.
+Let's admit, as engineers we would get rid of the mouse if we could.
 We would rather press a few keys than click around the screen to get something done.
 The command bar allows you to do exactly this for navigating around the Devtron dashboard.
 ![](../images/command-bar/command-bar-parts.jpg)
 <br>